Herringtonjc/library-app/README.md

-An exercise to build a JavaScript calculator from The Odin Project's [curriculum](https://www.theodinproject.com/courses/javascript/lessons/library)
+An exercise to build a JavaScript Library App from The Odin Project's [curriculum](https://www.theodinproject.com/courses/javascript/lessons/library)